 The introduction of the CleanCook technology has displaced the use of fuelwood for cooking among participating households, a change which has brought far reaching benefits to these families.
 Prior to receiving the stoves, the average household in Kebribeyah used approximately 2012kg of fire wood for cooking and 1677kg for baking in a year.
-Currently, 780 households at the camp are using the ethanol-fuelled stove for their cooking and baking needs.
-Collectively, the CC stoves are saving approximately 2878 tons of firewood per year at the camp removed the smoke from the cooking shelters associated with refugee households, and has thus improved the health of those who spend the most time in the kitchen-namely, women and children.
+Currently, 780 households at the camp are using the ethanolfuelled stove for their cooking and baking needs.
+Collectively, the CC stoves are saving approximately 2878 tons of firewood per year at the camp.

+Since ethanol burns cleanly with no smoke, the introduction of the CC stove and ethanol has removed the smoke from the cooking shelters associated with refugee households, and has thus improved the health of those who spend the most time in the kitchen-namely, women and children.
 Careful monitoring of the indoor air quality in refugees' homes was carried out in a sample of homes both before and after the introduction of the CC stoves and ethanol.
 Results show that the CC stove significantly reduced the levels of CO and PM to within the recommended WHO standards.